 If an invoice is way past due despite multiple attempts to collect it, this type of finance company probably won’t be interested.
 However, a debt collections company may buy it off you for a discounted price.
 (Better than a total write-off, right?)

 Invoices should be sent in a timely manner.
 The easiest way to do this is with online invoicing software that completes the task in just a few clicks.
 As well as being emailed to the customer, the invoice is automatically entered into your bookkeeping and collections system.

 Good software should also allow ways for the customer to make payment online, such as a credit card or bank transfer.
 This saves a lot of time for both your Accounts Receivable staff and your customers.

 Next, you need a strategy in place for aging (overdue) invoices.
 Your accounting software should be able to automatically send past-due reminders, according to trigger dates you’ve established.

 • How you will notify the customer: “2nd notice” invoice, email, snail mail, phone call

-• At how many days past due each of these will actions be taken
+• At how many days past due to each of these will action be taken

 • How many reminders you will send before you take the next step